piotr-machura/arch-setup/README.md

 **Note:** the cloned `~/.config/git/config` contains a handy git alias, so that `git dots` will always access the configs repo directly.
 Feel free to `unalias dots` now.

-**Note 2:** the `--single-branch` option only clones the dots branch, which is desireable since an accidental `git checkout` to the master branch would temporarily remove all of the installed dotfiles.
+**Note 2:** the `--single-branch` option only clones the "dots" branch, which is desireable since an accidental `git checkout` to the master branch would temporarily remove all of the installed dotfiles.

 ### Package installation
-The cloned repo contains a list of packages located in `~/.local/share/pacman/PKGLIST` and we will use it to download them all at once.
 Make sure the "multilib" repository and paralel downloads are enabled in `/etc/pacman.conf`.

+The cloned repo contains a list of official packages located in `~/.local/share/pacman/pkg.txt` and a list of AUR packages in `~/.local/share/pacman/aur.txt`.

+1. Install official packages  `pacman -S --needed - < ~/.local/share/pacman/pkg.txt`
 1. Obtain the gpg key needed for Spotify `curl -sS https://download.spotify.com/debian/pubkey.gpg | gpg --import -`.
-2. Install the packages `paru -S --needed - < ~/.local/share/pacman/PKGLIST`.
+2. Install AUR packages usign your favourite AUR helper `paru -S --needed - < ~/.local/share/pacman/aur.txt`.

 ### Pacman
-Link the included pacman hooks to the system-wide location by creating an appropriate directory `sudo mkdir /etc/pacman.d/hooks/` and linking the hooks `sudo ln -f ~/.local/share/pacman/hooks/* /etc/pacman.d/hooks`.
+Enable the included pacman hooks to the system-wide location by creating an appropriate directory `sudo mkdir /etc/pacman.d/hooks/` and linking the hooks `sudo ln -f ~/.local/share/pacman/hooks/* /etc/pacman.d/hooks`.
 The hooks also require that user's `$HOME` is kept when executing commands as root.
 This can be enabled in the sudoers file.
 ```none